Gerard Jones (football coach)

-Since leaving Bristol Rovers in 2018, Jones joined United States Soccer Federation as a nationally licensed Instructor, having been identified by USSF to deliver nationally accredited coach education courses which include their 4v4, 7v7, 9v9 and 11v11 In-Person Courses and National D Licence courses through Eastern New York State Soccer Association.
-As a published author in communication psychology through the use of Game-calls, Jones has presented at several coaching conferences and events, which includes as a Guest Presenter at the Kentucky Youth Soccer Association "Soccer Learning University" conference in 2020, one of the United States Soccer Federation State Soccer Association sharing insight into his 4-Cs Coaching Approach which guides his coaching philosophy.
+Since leaving Bristol Rovers in 2018, Jones joined United States Soccer Federation as a nationally licensed Coach Educator, having been identified by USSF to deliver nationally accredited coach education courses through Eastern New York State Soccer Association and other state associations.
+As a published author in communication psychology through the use of Game-calls with a focus on the use of feedback, Jones has presented at several coaching conferences and events, which includes as a Guest Presenter at the Kentucky Youth Soccer Association "Soccer Learning University" conference in 2020, one of the United States Soccer Federation State Soccer Association sharing insight into his 4-Cs Coaching Approach which guides his coaching philosophy.

 Jones joined the Royal Moroccan Football Federation recruited by Osian Roberts as an Elite Coach Educator (Formateur des Entraîneurs) in Feb 2020.

-He is currently a Director of Coaching at Major League Soccer Sporting Kansas City.
+He became a Director of Coaching at Major League Soccer Sporting Kansas City. in 2022.

+In the summer of 2025, he left Sporting KC to become the Head Coach of Visakha FC in the Cambodian Premier League.